gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 That's a lot of typing.

 There are lots of ways to simplify this.
-One suggestion is to ask WebGL to tell us all the uniforms and locations and then setup functions to set them for us.
+One suggestion is to ask WebGL to tell us all the uniforms, attributes and their locations and then setup functions to set them for us.
 We can then pass in JavaScript objects to set our settings much more easily.
 If that's clear as mud well, our code would look something like this

 ```
 // At initialiation time
-var uniformSetters = webglUtils.createUniformSetters(gl, program);
+var uniformSetters = twgl.createUniformSetters(gl, program);
-var attribSetters  = webglUtils.createAttributeSetters(gl, program);
+var attribSetters  = twgl.createAttributeSetters(gl, program);

 // Setup all the buffers and attributes
 var attribs = {